ALX-0171 – wholly-owned anti-RSV Nanobody to treat Respiratory Syncytial Virus (RSV) infection in infants

 - Critical pre-clinical (neonatal lamb model) and clinical (adult study and study in infants hospitalised with RSV infection) milestones achieved

-- Phase IIb dose ranging efficacy study in infants planned to start in Q4 2016
+- Phase IIb dose ranging efficacy study in infants started in Q1 2017

 Unmet need in RSV infection